jeff-hykin/universify/story.md

 ## Part 8: More To The Story

-As you may have noticed, I left a lot of details out in order to make sure everyone could see the good parts.
-If you have your own cursed projects, enjoyed this post, or want to know what got left out, don't hesitate to say hello.
-I'm an AI Robotics PhD Student at Texas A&M. You can find me on [Lemmy](https://lemmy.world/u/jeff_hykin), [Telegram](https://t.me/jeff_hykin),  [Discord](discordapp.com/users/266399494793330689), [Email](mailto:jeff.hykin+uni@gmail.com), or [Github](https://github.com/jeff-hykin/universify).
+As you may have noticed, many details were left out to keep the story moving.
+If you want to know what got left out, have your own cursed projects, or a startup with a cool idea don't hesitate to say hello.
+I'm an AI Robotics PhD Student working with Boston Dynamic's Spot at Texas A&M. You can find me on [Telegram](https://t.me/jeff_hykin), [Lemmy](https://lemmy.world/u/jeff_hykin), [Discord](discordapp.com/users/266399494793330689), [Email](mailto:jeff.hykin+uni@gmail.com), or [Github](https://github.com/jeff-hykin/universify).

-## Part 9: Everything Else: Security & Caveats
+## Part 9: Trust / Security / Auditing

-Oh yeah, security.
-You should really stop running code from strangers on the internet.
-Checkout the relatively-detailed [how do I verify this isn't malicious](https://github.com/jeff-hykin/universify?tab=readme-ov-file#how-do-i-verify-this-isnt-malicious) section on the universify repo.

-Technicalities.
-Alright trolls, lets get this over with.
-This is the section I get to link to in reply to all the inevitable "umm actually" comments.
+If you care about confirming that `universify`-ed scripts are non-malicous, and confirming that they will stay that way, I have some good news.
+As much as I joke about security, I did keep auditing as a design goal when creating universify:
+- All the urls in the final output are controlled by the Deno team.
+- Extra files exist in the codebase showing every step of the transformation process.
+- There is a step by step ["how do I verify this isn't malicious" guide](https://github.com/jeff-hykin/universify?tab=readme-ov-file#how-do-i-verify-this-isnt-malicious) in the readme.

+## Part 10: Technicalities

+Alright trolls, this is for you.
+1. "Doesn't matter what OS"
+    1. I only said that for the semi-universal script.
+And sure, you're right, the semi-universal script fails on TempleOS, Windows Vista, and probably a bunch of other super super old and/or quirky systems.
+    2. Technically yes the universal script doesn't run everywhere, because the Deno runtime doesn't run literally everywhere.
+But that is only in practice.
+In theory, you can always adapt the script to more universal without changing anything about the not-yet-supported system.
+Compile the Deno executable (or some other JS runtime) for that target system, and add that download option to the current script.
+The only truly unsupported systems are those that are both extremely non-posix and also happen to not execute .ps1 scripts with powershell ≥3.0.
+    3. Okay there is one more technicality.
+Windows doesn't allow execution of remote scripts by default in the name of security.
+For it to truly run out-of-the-box either you will need to get your script [certified by Microsoft](https://www.microsoft.com/en-us/wdsi/filesubmission) or the user will need to disable that policy in an Admin terminal, then run the one-liner.
-1. Side effects / Reliability / Isolation
+2. Side effects / Reliability / Isolation
     1. Okay, there is actually a relevant side effect that has come to bite me, but not for the reason one might think (and I've also already mitigated by default in `universify`).
 If running a script deno will check for a lock file in parent directories.
 If in a project that is using a newer version of Deno, the lock file version could be higher, and the script would be unable to parse it.
 I hit this a few times coming from Deno 1.x to Deno 2.x, but its fully mitigated with the `--no-lock` flag which is added by default anytime someone uses universify.
 Similar story for config files, which is why `--no-config` is also included by default.
 You can include your own lock/config with `--lock=` and `--config`.
 There can be similar issues with `node_modules` and `package.json` files, set `DENO_NO_PACKAGE_JSON=true` in the powershell/bash environment to avoid those entirely.
     2. Deno defaults to a shared cache for https modules `$HOME/.cache/deno` (or `$XDG_CACHE_HOME/deno` or `$HOME/Library/Caches/deno` or `C:\Users\USERNAME\AppData\Local\deno\ `).
 This cache isn't anything nearly as problematic as a python or ruby cache because its done in a nice address-based way.
 However, there can be problems in two ways.
 First is a very rare issue.
 Deno does integrity checks.
 Sometimes these checks fail, I believe (possibly) because of different ways the checks were calculated across versions.
 Adding `--no-code-cache` is one way to get around this problem, adding `--reload` is another way, however I don't recommend either.
 If you really want to avoid conflict, set `DENO_DIR` env var to where ever you'd like to keep a cache.
 The second issue is also rare and probably only because of the Deno 1.x to 2.x change.
 Deno keeps track of caches with a big (I think) sql lite file.
 When using a really large range of deno versions on the same cache, there can be incompatibilities on that database.
 Again, set `DENO_DIR` to avoid this issue.
     3. Technically Deno is not a standalone executable because it depends on libc. **And this actually matters** because it is why the Deno executable fails on Alpine Linux, and MacOS Mojave (and older).
 I'm waiting for a statically linked libc version, maybe one day we'll get it.
     4. Yeah, putting something in the user's home directory (e.g. universify's choice of `$HOME/.deno/$deno_version`) is a side effect.
 Storing everything in a tmp folder is completely possible.
 You're welcome to bug me about adding a CLI option if you really want there to be no side effects.
 It will very inefficient, as you will probably also want to use `--no-code-cache`, `--no-lock`, `--no-config`, `--quiet`, `--no-npm`, set `DENO_DIR` to a tmp folder, and set `DENO_NO_PACKAGE_JSON=true` for absolute stand-alone-ness.
-2. Running local scripts.
+3. Running local scripts.
 There's technically two files generated, not just a .ps1 file.
 I explain why at the [bottom of this section](https://github.com/jeff-hykin/universify?tab=readme-ov-file#how-do-i-make-my-own-universal-installer-script) in the readme.